Note 3 - Summary of Significant Accounting Policies

 The Company accounts for convertible notes payable in accordance with the guidelines established by the Financial Accounting Standards Board's (“FASB”) Accounting Standards Codification (“ASC”) Topic

-Basic loss per common share is computed by dividing net loss by the weighted average number of vested common shares outstanding during the period.
-Diluted loss per share reflects the potential dilution that could occur if securities or other instruments to issue common stock were exercised or converted into common stock.
+Basic earnings (loss) per common share is computed by dividing net income or loss by the weighted average number of vested common shares outstanding during the period.
+Diluted earnings per share reflects the potential dilution that could occur if securities or other instruments to issue common stock were exercised or converted into common stock.